wso2/docs-ei/en/streaming-integrator/docs/examples/triggering-integrations-via-micro-integrator.md

       Here, the `avgAmount > 100` filter is applied to filter only events that report an average production amount greater than 100.
 The filtered events are inserted into the `FooStream` stream.

     c.
-To select all the responses from the Micro Integrator to be logged, add a new query named `LogResponseEvents`
+To select all the responses from the Micro Integrator to be logged, add a new query named `LogResponseEvents`.

         ```
         @info(name = 'LogResponseEvents')